 Competing for Orbs of Power

 The Orbs are ancient artifacts left over from a former age, that crackle with arcane energy and grant their possessors great power.
 They range from the relatively common Orbs of Noontide, many of which can be found scattered throughout the world, through to the singular Orb of Fire that can be found somewhere far to the east.
-The nation that captures and successfully defends an Orb is rewarded with a certain amount of XP and credits (the in-game currency) for every hour that they keep the Orb in their possession.
+The nation that captures and successfully defends an Orb is rewarded with a certain amount of XP and winnings for every hour that they keep the Orb in their possession.
+Winnings can be traded in for credits (the in-game currency).
 The rarer a type of Orb is, the more generous are its rewards.

 The Orbs are the most coveted prizes in the game, as they grant the nations that possess them the ability to advance much more rapidly.